tangibl/tangibl-rs/README.md

 [![Build](https://github.com/tangibl/tangibl-rs/actions/workflows/build.yml/badge.svg)](https://github.com/tangibl/tangibl-rs/actions/workflows/build.yml)

+**This project is still in development, things are likely to be broken.**

 This is the core Tangibl library.
 This source was originally written in Java, but has been rewritten in Rust to allow the generation of a dynamic C library, WASM etc.